 A few members took it upon themselves to look into the property and contact the owner.
 After a few more months, a lot of anxiety, and a lot more prayer, we finalized the purchase in February of 2017.

-We are forever grateful to the Lord for caring for us and giving us such an amazing gift of our home.
+We are forever grateful to the Lord for caring for us and giving us such an amazing gift of our new home.
 We are excited to see where this new chapter in our lives takes us as we continue to raise men up for Christ at Oregon State University.